vichoiglesias/dexchange/readme.md

 The requirements where:
-- Each client will have its own instance of the orderbook
+- Each client will have its own instance of the orderbook.
-	R: We have a OrderBook class that automatically syncs with a server (which I get is not the most decentraliced thing...).
+*R:* We have a OrderBook class that automatically syncs with a server (which I get is not the most decentraliced thing...).
 - Clients submit orders to their own instance of orderbook.
 The order is distributed to other instances, too.
-	R: The client will create the order locally and then send it to the server.
+*R:* The client will create the order locally and then send it to the server.
 The server will return the updated orderbook with the new order.
 - If a client's order matches with another order, any remainer is added to the orderbook, too.
-	R: There is a simple match creating algorithm on the OrderBook class.
+*R:* There is a simple match creating algorithm on the OrderBook class.
 If there is an extra amount to buy / sell, that extra will be added to the orderbook with the same date so it takes precedence over newer orders.

 ## With more time